28 new or expanded community gardens made possible through 2008 Parks and Green Spaces Levy, community support

 Celebrating its 40 year, the Seattle Department of Neighborhoods P-Patch Community Gardening Program manages 85 gardens with 2908 plots serving 6780 gardeners across the city.
 The P-Patch gardens serve as neighborhood gathering places that strengthen networks through cooperative ventures; provide a source of pride among residents; are a visible product of land stewardship; and create a healthier urban environment, in addition to providing fresh organic food for gardeners and local food banks.

 All Mayor’s Office press conferences, town halls and general public meetings are archived by Seattle Channel.
 Many town halls and press conferences are also broadcast live to the web.
 Sign up for The Reader, our office newsletter, at our website.
 And learn more about your neighbors and the mayor’s activities on our blog.

-Posted: September 5th, 2013 under Ballard District, Central District, Delridge District, Downtown District, East District, Front Porch, Greater Duwamish District, Lake Union District, North District, Northeast District, Northwest District, P-Patch, Parks and Green Spaces Levy, Queen Anne/Magnolia District, Southeast District, Southwest District.
+Posted: September 5th, 2013 under Ballard District, Central Area District, Delridge District, Downtown District, East District, Front Porch, Greater Duwamish District, Lake Union District, Magnolia/Queen Anne District, North District, Northeast District, Northwest District, P-Patch Community Gardening, Southeast District, Southwest District.

 Tags: Community Gardening, community gardens, Mayor Mike McGinn, P-Patch program, Parks and Green Spaces Levy, Seattle Department of Neighborhoods